-Fund Financial Statements - The fund financial statements provide detailed information about the School's most significant funds, not the School as a whole.
-A fund is an accounting entity having a self-balancing set of accounts for recording assets, liabilities, fund balance, revenues, expenditures, and other financing sources and uses.
+Fund Financial Statements - The fund financial statements provide detailed information about the School's most significant funds.
+A fund is an accounting entity having a self-balancing set of accounts for recording assets, deferred outflows, liabilities, deferred inflows, fund balance, revenues, expenditures, and other financing sources and uses.
 Resources are allocated to and accounted for in individual funds based on the purposes for which they are to be spent and the means by which spending activities are controlled.
 The financial transactions of the School are recorded in a single governmental "general" fund.
 There are no other governmental funds.
-Because the focus of governmental fund financial statements differs from the focus of the government-wide financial statements, a reconciliation is presented with each of the governmental fund financial statements.
+Because the focus of governmental fund financial statements differs from the focus of the governmental fund financial statements.